haddockapp/haddockapp/atp.md

 - **Steps:**
   1. Navigate to the dashboard page.
   2. Locate the desired project on the list.
   3. Click on the project name to open its details page.
+     _If you are testing on the `demo.haddock.ovh` environment, click on the last project you created._
   4. Locate the Topology tab (default one).
   5. Manipulate the nodes (services) by clicking and dragging them to rearrange them in a preferred layout within the topology view.
+     _If you are testing on the `demo.haddock.ovh` environment, you will see 4 services: nginx, fastpi, db, redis._
   6. Test the functionality of showing or hiding connections between services by toggling this option on or off, respectively.
   7. Refresh the page to verify the changes made.
 - **Expected result:**